 demoplot() provides a simple convenience interface to some base graphics with (mostly artificial) data sets.
 As a first overview, all built-in demos are displayed with the same sequential heat colors palette:

-All types of demos can, in principle, deal with arbitrarily many colors from any palette but clearly the graphics differ in various respects such as:
+All types of demos can, in principle, deal with arbitrarily many colors from any palette, but the graphics differ in various respects such as:

 Hence, in the following some further illustrations are organized by type of palette, using suitable demos for the particular palettes.